kaustubhduddala/music/README.md

 # music
-this is my music production learning journey documented
+this is some my music experimentation documented

 # how to read file names
 the last number is which hour of the song it is, while everything in front is which song is it